hapostgres/pg_auto_failover/docs/install.rst

 Installing pg_auto_failover
 ===========================

 We provide native system packages for pg_auto_failover on most popular Linux distributions.
-To download the packages you will need to obtain a Citus Enterprise Edition key -- `contact us <https://www.citusdata.com/about/contact_us>`_ to get one.

 Use the steps below to install pg_auto_failover on PostgreSQL 11.